hville/pico-dom/readme.md

 # pico-dom

 *minimalist tool for dynamic DOM tree and component creation, updates, events and lifecycles functions.
-Supports svg, namespace, keyed lists, and conditional elements, all in under 2kb gzip, ES5, no dependencies.
+Supports svg, namespace, keyed lists, and conditional elements, all in 2kb gzip, ES5, no dependencies.
 Support direct use in browser, CJS and ES modules*

 • [Example](#example) • [Why](#why) • [API](#api) • [License](#license)